Tertiary source: Overlap with secondary sources

 Depending on the topic of research, a scholar may use a bibliography, dictionary, or encyclopedia as either a tertiary or a secondary source.
 This causes some difficulty in defining many sources as either one type or the other.

 In some academic disciplines, the differentiation between a secondary and tertiary source is relative.

 In the United Nations International Scientific Information System (UNISIST) model, a secondary source is a bibliography, whereas a tertiary source is a synthesis of primary sources.

 Types of tertiary sources

+Tertiary sources can come in book form or as an online resource.
+Tertiary sources in book form are frequently organised in alphabetical order, whereas an online tertiary source may be searchable by keyword.

-As tertiary sources, encyclopedias, dictionaries, some textbooks, and compendia attempt to summarize, collect, and consolidate the source materials into an overview without adding analysis and synthesis of new conclusions.
+As tertiary sources, reference books, encyclopedias, dictionaries, some textbooks, and compendia attempt to summarize, collect, and consolidate the source materials into an overview without adding analysis and synthesis of new conclusions.

-Indexes, bibliographies, concordances, and databases may not provide much textual information, but as aggregates of primary and secondary sources, they are often considered tertiary sources.
-However, they may also provide access to the full text or content of primary and secondary sources.
-Although tertiary sources are both primary and secondary, they are more towards a secondary source because of commentary and bias.
+Indexes, bibliographies, concordances, and databases are aggregates of primary and secondary sources and therefore often considered tertiary sources.
+They may also serve as a point of access to the full or partial text of primary and secondary sources.
 Almanacs, travel guides, field guides, and timelines are also examples of tertiary sources.

-Survey or overview articles are usually tertiary, though review articles in peer-reviewed academic journals are generally considered secondary (not be confused with film, book, etc. reviews, which are primary-source opinions).

-Some sources that are usually primary sources, such as user guides and manuals, are secondary or tertiary (depending on the nature of the material) when written by third parties.